crownstone/crownstone-sdk/README.md

 # Crownstone SDK

-The Crownstone SDK exists out of three parts (in an increasing order of integration):
+The Crownstone SDK exists of three parts (in an increasing order of integration):

 * A [REST API](#rest_api) in the cloud
 * Smartphone [libraries](#smartphone_libs)